Santa Tecla, El Salvador: Education

 There are 104 school centers in the municipality, of which 34 are public and 70 are private schools.
-By the beginning of 2001 there were 16,918 students enrolled in the Santa Tecla public school district, of which 2,072 were in kindergarten, 12,979 enrolled between the grades 1st through 9th, and 1,867 in 1st and 2nd Bachelor Year.
-There was a total of 8,332 male student enrolled, and 8,586 female student enrolled.
-The total number of citizen in Santa Tecla (aged from 5 to 19) is as of 2001 53,228, thus the public school district cover approximately 46.2% of the student population.
+By the beginning of 2001, there were 16,918 students enrolled in the Santa Tecla public school district, of which 2,072 were in kindergarten, 12,979 enrolled between the grades 1st through 9th, and 1,867 in 1st and 2nd Bachelor Year.
+There were a total of 8,332 male students and 8,586 female students enrolled.
+The total number of citizens in Santa Tecla (aged from 5 to 19) was 53,228 in 2001, thus the public school district covers approximately 46.2% of the student population.

-On the other hand, there are far more private schools than public but they only cover 42.2% of the student population.
-Among the most priced private schools in the municipality, is the Cuscatlán British Academy, known as ABC in its Spanish acronym, which offers all classes in English, and has adopted the school calendar of Great Britain.
-The Lycée Français de San Salvador ("French Lyceum of San Salvador"), a school that offers all classes in French and has adapted the French school year.
-There are many other private institutions located on the northern side of the historic downtown of Santa Tecla, and many Private Catholic institutions as well, one of the best known are, Lamatepec School a bilingual Catholic school for boys only, and the Floresta, a bilingual catholic school for girls only.
-Other schools and educational institutions are renowned Santa Tecla: Saint Cecilia Salesian School, St. Agnes School, Champagnat School, Belén School, Our Lady of the Rosary of Fátima School, Bethania School, French School (French-Spanish), and the British Academy (British English).
+On the other hand, there are far more private schools than public, but they only cover 42.2% of the student population.
+Among the most expensive private schools in the municipality is the Cuscatlán British Academy, known as ABC in its Spanish acronym, which offers all classes in English and has adopted the school calendar of Great Britain.
+There is also the Lycée Français de San Salvador ("French Lyceum of San Salvador"), a school that offers all classes in French and has adapted the French school year.
+There are many other private institutions located on the northern side of the historic downtown of Santa Tecla, and many private Catholic institutions as well.
+One of the best known is the Lamatepec School, a bilingual Catholic school for boys only, and the Floresta, a bilingual Catholic school for girls only.
+Other schools and educational institutions renowned in Santa Tecla include Saint Cecilia Salesian School, St. Agnes School, Champagnat School, Belén School, Our Lady of the Rosary of Fátima School, Bethania School, French School (French-Spanish), and the British Academy (British English).